iProgramMC/GTDocs/README.md

 # GTDocs
-GT Documentation: things found in the game (without hacks)
+GT Documentation: things found in the game